About your visit

 The car park is also the drop off point for private cars, taxis and coaches.

 The Museum is all on one level.
 It has a very simple layout with aisles between the rows of large exhibits.
 The floor is uneven in some areas, where rail tracks are embedded in the surface.
-However, walkway matting is provided at certain points to make it easier to cross the rails.

 The platform at Middle Engine Lane can be accessed by a tarmac path which is wheelchair accessible.